Saghen/blink.compat/README.md

   -- NOTE: only has effect when using lazy.nvim plugin manager impersonate_nvim_cmp = false,

-  -- some sources, like codeium.nvim, rely on nvim-cmp events to function properly -- when enabled, emit those events
-  -- NOTE: somewhat hacky, may harm performance or break enable_events = false,

   -- print some debug information.
 Might be useful for troubleshooting debug = false,
 }